m-soro/Business-Analytics/Introduction-to-Data/L7-Business-Metrics/README.md

 **[Calculation](https://www.youtube.com/watch?v=tIViOzc-5zk)**

-1. **Sum (Total number of days from first contact to closing the deal)** for ALL closed deals.
+1.`Sum (Total number of days from first contact to closing the deal)` for ALL closed deals.

-2. **Average number of days for typical Sales Cycle = Sum** (Total number of days from first contact to closing the deal) for ALL closed deals / Number of deals
+2. `Average number of days for typical Sales Cycle = Sum (Total number of days from first contact to closing the deal) for ALL closed deals / Number of deals`

 #### Recap:

-1. Calculate the number of days from first contact to closing the deal for EACH closed deal
+1. `Calculate the number of days from first contact to closing the deal for EACH closed deal`

-2. Average number of days for typical Sales Cycle = Sum of number of days for all sales combined / Number of deals
+2. `Average number of days for typical Sales Cycle = Sum of number of days for all sales combined / Number of deals`

 **Excel Function:**
 `COUNTA` = Allows you to count the number of non-empty cells within an array